near/near-sdk-rs/near-global-contracts/README.md

 `StateInit::derive_account_id` requires the `borsh` feature.
 Hashing backend is selected
-automatically: on `--cfg near` (set by `cargo-near`) it routes through NEAR host functions via `near-env`; otherwise it uses pure-Rust `sha3`, which is pulled in unconditionally on the `cfg(not(near))` path.
+automatically: on `--cfg near` (set by `cargo-near`) it routes through NEAR host functions via `near-sdk-env`; otherwise it uses pure-Rust `sha3`, which is pulled in unconditionally on the `cfg(not(near))` path.

 ## License